samoersnaes/pagerank/README.md

 python3 pagerank.py <file>
 ```

 The filepath to the dataset must be provided as the one and only command line argument to the program.
 The data must be in the form of integer edge pairs, one pair per line.
 The file may contain comments, and the separator can be (relatively) arbitrary, so long as a consisent delimiter is used.
 Multiple edges between the same two nodes are allowed, but the additional edges are ignored.
-Reflexive edges are likewise allowed but removed.
+Reflexive edges are likewise allowed but ignored.
 See sample datasets in the `data` directory.

 ## Example Input